Derived Hecke algebra and cohomology of arithmetic groups: Torus localization and Satake isomorphism

 and its image $h'$ on the right-hand side is obtained by restricting to $A_v/(A_v \cap K_v) \hookrightarrow G_v/K_v$ and pulling back cohomology classes under the inclusion $A_{xy} \hookrightarrow G_{xy}$.
 The element $h'$ is clearly $A_v$-invariant, and it is also $W$-invariant:

 because of the $G$-invariance of $h$.

-Because $A_{xy} = A_v \cap K_v$ for each $x,y$, and the the (Teichm{\"u}ller) inclusion \eqref{teich} $T \hookrightarrow A_v \cap K_v$ induces a cohomology isomorphism, we can regard $h'$ as an element as a function $X_* \times X_* \longrightarrow H^*(T)$.
+Because $A_{xy} = A_v \cap K_v$ for each $x,y$, and the the (Teichm{\"u}ller) inclusion \eqref{teich} $T \hookrightarrow A_v \cap K_v$ induces a cohomology isomorphism, we can regard $h'$ as a function $X_* \times X_* \longrightarrow H^*(T,S)$.
 We will often regard $h'$ as such without explicit comment.
-The multiplication in this model is usual convolution in the $X_*$ variable, together with multiplication in $H^*(T)$.
-We may therefore identify the right-hand side of \eqref{dSatake} with
+The multiplication in this model is usual convolution in the $X_*$ variable, together with multiplication in $H^*(T, S)$.
+We may therefore identify the right-hand side of \eqref{dSatake} with just as in \eqref{TTspin}, i.e. restrict to $X_* \times \{0\}$ and identify functions on $X_*$ with the group algebra in the obvious way.

 A useful corollary to this result is the following (although even easier, as it does not use the algebra structure): The induced map

 is a {\em surjection} for $n > m$, under our assumption that $\ell^n$ divides $q_v-1$.
 (We used this in the discussion of \S \ref{limit}).